ryanevans253/hackernews/README.md

 # Hacker News Top 10

 Hacker News Reader is a React application that fetches and displays top 10 stories from Hacker News.
+I built it with with React and TypeScript.
+I used React Query/Tanstack so that it will refetch the data in the background as the articles are updated, only if they have changed.
+This will prevent unnecessary rendering and avoids complicated state management.
+It provides automatic caching and will refetch when the browser window is refocused if the data is stale.

 ## Installation